Covid-19 FAQs for undergraduate students

 The College’s provision has been reduced to core functions, and will depend on staff availability.
 We do anticipate that staff absence will impact catering, housekeeping, portering and nursing.
 Cover will be available for Tutors’ absence.

-We are closing the gym, squash courts and bar on public health grounds.
-The College is also now closed to tourists, and the Chapel, the JCR and the SBR are closed.
-The Library is also closed – please refer to the Library pages on the website for information about available digital resources.
+We have closed the gym, squash courts and bar on public health grounds.
+The College is also now closed to tourists, and the JCR and the SBR are closed.

 Regarding access to College, some gates will close at certain times.